PHP Constants

 PHP provides numerous predefined constants to any executing script.
 Many of these constants, however, are created by different extensions and will only be present if these extensions are available, either through dynamic loading or because they have been compiled. php.net

-Predefined constant are also called “magic”
+Predefined constant are also called “magic constants”

 Name | Description |